 District 5: Terrebonne Parish – The area of Houma (70363) north of Thompson Road along Hwy.
 57 (Grand Caillou Road) and Hwy.
 315 (Bayou Dularge Road) north of the Intracoastal Canal including all of East Houma, Village East, etc.

-To contact Chuck by email click here.
+To contact the Council Member by email click here.

 Roxanna Francis Foret

 District 6: Terrebonne Parish – Houma (70364 & 70360), Gibson (70356), Gray (70359) and Schriever (70395)